Last update March 31, 2023

-Other straightening products, such as sodium hydroxide, lithium hydroxide, calcium hydroxide or ammonium thioglycolate, used in the so-called Japanese Straightening, are not mutagenic and hence considered safe.
+Other smoothing products, such as sodium hydroxide, lithium hydroxide, calcium hydroxide or ammonium thioglycolate, used in so-called Japanese smoothing, or acetic acid are not mutagenic and are considered safe (Gavazzoni 2015).
+These products may also contain chemicals that cause contact dermatitis.
+(Thomas 2021, Van Lerberghe 2014)

-It is recommended to limit its use, avoid products containing formaldehyde, meet the safety standards for use that appear in containers, keep clean the chest area and wear short hair or tied hair to prevent the absorption of potentially toxic compounds by the infant.
+It is recommended to limit its use, avoid products containing formaldehyde or that release formaldehyde, frequently labelled as “without formaldehyde” (Gavazzoni 2015, Weathersby 2013), comply with the safety standards of use that come in the containers, keep the chest area clean and wear short or gathered hair in order to avoid the absorption of potentially toxic compounds by the infant.

 Your contribution is essential for this service to continue to exist.
 We need the generosity of people like you who believe in the benefits of breastfeeding.